muppet9010/Factorio-The-Factory-And-The-Factory/README.md

 Done v1:
- - map tiles are claimed by a team using a land claim marker (team tile). team tiles cost 1 copper to make.
+ - ground (non water) map tiles are claimed by a team using a land claim marker (team tile). team tiles cost 1 copper to make.
  - you may only place all buildings and landmines on team tiles or unclaimed tiles. they will be blocked by the game on other team's tiles.
  - 2 new teams for the factories, each set to enemy with each other, but with a mutual cease fire. so can't interact with each others stuff, but won't automatically shoot each other.
  - breach team is allied to everyone including biters